uuverifiers/ostrich/README.md

 ```bash
 sudo docker run -it --rm --name ostrich2-artifact ostrich2-artifact
 ```
 This will start a new container named `ostrich2-artifact` and open an interactive terminal session inside it.
-The experiment are run automatically when the container starts.
+The experiment run automatically when the container starts.

 # Web Interface